 National Board for Certified Counselors (NBCC): The Board requires NBCC's NCMHCE exam for licensure as an LPCC.
-In some instances, graduates who are seeking one of NBCC's certifications may take the NCMHCE exam.
+In some instances, graduates or master's students in certain degree programs who are seeking one of NBCC's certifications may take the NCMHCE exam.
 Therefore, in certain instances NBCC does permit the taking of this exam before the required postgraduate supervised experience is gained.